cjtessler/MATH3733-SP22/docs/Project-1.md

 ## Closing Remarks

-Any edits to the project description will be announced in class and shown here.
+Any edits or clarifications to the project will be announced in class and shown in the changelog below.
 Good luck and have fun!

+### Tips

+- If you type your program in `main.py` on Replit, you can use the run button instead of needing to use the shell.
+Make sure you submit your solution in the correct file though!
+    - If you do this, you can write your own automated tests.
+- Try using the Debugger to avoid the need to use an excessive amount of print statements.
+Here is the documentation: [https://docs.replit.com/programming-ide/debugging](https://docs.replit.com/programming-ide/debugging).

+### Changelog

+-